zer0spin/beuni-desafio/docs/PRD.md

 ---

-## 📝 Conclusão
+## 📝 Conclusion

-A Beuni representa uma solução completa e tecnicamente robusta para um problema real no mercado corporativo.
-O MVP implementado demonstra:
+Beuni represents a complete and technically robust solution for a real problem in the corporate market.
+The implemented MVP demonstrates:

-1. **Viabilidade Técnica:** Stack moderna e escalável
+1. **Technical Viability:** Modern and scalable stack
-2. **Market Fit:** Problema validado com personas reais
+2. **Market Fit:** Validated problem with real personas
-3. **Business Model:** Estratégia de monetização clara
+3. **Business Model:** Clear monetization strategy
-4. **Growth Path:** Roadmap estruturado para evolução
+4. **Growth Path:** Structured roadmap for evolution

-O produto está pronto para **validação de mercado** e **primeiros clientes beta**, com arquitetura preparada para escalar conforme a demanda cresce.
+The product is ready for **market validation** and **first beta clients**, with architecture prepared to scale as demand grows.

 ---

-*Este PRD serve como norte para o desenvolvimento futuro e pode ser usado para alinhar stakeholders, investidores e equipe técnica sobre a visão e direção do produto.*
+*This PRD serves as guidance for future development and can be used to align stakeholders, investors, and technical team on the product vision and direction.*